gustavooth/samp_plugin_raw/README.md

 Simple template to create plugins and gamemodes for samp using c/c++.

-## What you need to know
+## What You Need to Know

- - GTA sa and samp use 32-bit architecture.
-The plugin also needs to be compiled for 32-bit.
+ - GTA SA and SA-MP use a 32-bit architecture.
+The plugin also needs to be compiled for 32 bits.
- - `AMX*`: pointer to game mode.
+ - AMX*: pointer to the game mode.
  - `invoke`: searches for and invokes the function using the name as a parameter.
-The passed amx must contain the registered passed function.
-See the example `server/gamemodes/main.pwn`, which contains all registered native samp functions.
+The AMX must contain the registered function passed.
+See the example server/gamemodes/main.pwn, which contains all the native SA-MP functions registered.

 ## Requirements for Linux